Managing Subscriptions

 (2) New price tier group

-Certain business use cases require staged payment plans for invoices.
-To this end, JustOn allows for setting up installments, which represent models for intended payment plans.
+To support staged payment plans for invoices, JustOn allows for setting up installments, which represent models for intended payment plans.

 If this feature is enabled, you can configure an installment for a subscription.
 When executing an invoice run, JustOn consequently produces an invoice with the payment plan (installments) set up.